alexsavio/hansel/README.rst

      Crumb("/home/hansel/data/raw/0040004/session_1/anat_1/mprage.nii.gz"),
      ...

-Remember that you can still access the replaced crumb arguments in each of the previous crumbs in ``anat_paths``.
+Remember that I can still access the replaced crumb arguments in each of the previous crumbs in ``anat_paths``.

 .. code:: python